 In such a situation, instead of dealing with the employee directly to support them in becoming more effective in their role, they are volunteering others to take on more work, not acting impartially towards them, rescuing the employee who is deemed to be less capable, disempowering the employee by denying them the opportunity to learn and develop.

-There are various other Principles of Effective Communication and Underlying Philosophies of Mediation not being practiced in such a workplace situation but basically the conflict is being avoided and suppressed and not resolved.
+There are various other Principles of Effective Communication and Underlying Philosophies of Mediation not being practiced in such a workplace situation.
+Rather than effective workplace conflict resolution there is conflict suppression or conflict avoidance, neither of which leads to resolution.

-There will inevitably, therefore, be consequences to address that will become the Manager's responsibility, meaning that the workplace conflict has escalated to involve others rather than remain with the individual who has been rescued:
+There will inevitably, therefore, be consequences to address that will add to the Manager's workload, because the conflict has escalated to involve others rather than remain with the individual as a result of being 'rescued'.
+These include:

-Common consequences are speculations for the reasons for this:
+Common consequences are many and varied speculations about the reasons for the manager's response to the situation:

 This is likely to lead to a decrease in staff morale and motivation and hence productivity.